-On the 16th October 2019, the UK Permanent Representation to the EU and the African, Caribbean and Pacific Young Professional Network (ACP YPN) organized the “Reception on Diversity and Inclusion in the Workplace” panel discussion.
-This #BHMEU panel was moderated by the UK Permanent Representation to the EU Hannah Cockburn Obe with 4 main speakers:
+On the 16th October 2019, the UK Permanent Representation to the EU and the African, Caribbean and Pacific Young Professional Network (ACP YPN) organized a reception on Diversity and Inclusion in the Workplace with a panel discussion.
+This #BHMEU panel was moderated by the UK Permanent Representation to the EU Political and Engagement Counsellor, Hannah Cockburn OBE with 4 main speakers:

 - Gemma Cairney– Founder of Boom Shakalaka Productions Ltd,

 - Linda Nooitmeer President of Ninsee (Institute of Slavery and its legacy in the Netherlands)